-- 68. Following an investigation of an act or practice the DPA is required to report to the Minister if - - . the Minister has so directed; or - it has concluded that the act or practice was an interference with privacy and conciliation failed or was not tried.
+- 68. Following an investigation of an act or practice the DPA is required to report to the Minister if - the Minister has so directed;

 A report in the latter case must include reasons for its findings and may include recommendation for prevention of the interference and a recommendation of compensation and/or the taking of any other remedial action.
 A copy of such report is to go to the agency and the complainant - if the complainant was not affected by the interference, provision of the report is discretionary.
 Other affected persons may also be given copies.